-Maintaining a positive reputation is critical to protect the Issuer's brand, attract and retain customers, investors and employees and conduct business transactions with counterparties.
+Maintaining a positive reputation is critical to the Issuer's attracting and maintaining customers, investors and employees.
 Damage to the Issuer's reputation can therefore cause significant harm to the Issuer's business and prospects.
-Harm to the Issuer's reputation can arise from numerous sources, including, among others, employee misconduct, including the possibility of fraud perpetrated by its employees, litigation or regulatory enforcement, failure to deliver minimum standards of service and quality, compliance failures, unethical behavior, and the activities of customers and counterparties.
-Further, negative publicity regarding the Issuer may result in harm to the Issuer's prospects.
+Harm to the Issuer's reputation can arise from numerous sources, including, among others, employee misconduct, litigation or regulatory outcomes, failure to deliver minimum standards of service and quality, compliance failures, unethical behavior, and the activities of customers and counterparties.
+Further, negative publicity regarding the Issuer, whether or not true, may result in harm to the Issuer's prospects.